nopnop2002/quirc_example/README.md

 # Issues
 The QR code is successfully parsed, but an assertion failure occurs.
 The cause is unknown.
+I am making this project public to identify the cause.
 ```
 I (1973) main_task: Calling app_main()
 jpg_len=72811